Making a "to do list" or "to-do checklist" will certainly help you focus on the goals or tasks that you want to accomplish.

-By providing you with goal and to do list sheets (linked below), we're helping you to do the "W" part, so you can write down your goals and how you'll achieve them.
+By providing you with goal and to do list sheets (available through our Free Downloads page), we're helping you to do the "W" part, so you can write down your goals and how you'll achieve them.

 Not only that but by eating less food, you spend less on food (save money) and by being in better shape, you help prevent going to the doctor for problems brought on by carrying extra body weight (save money again).

-We have revised and added sheets to help you plan what you want to do:
+We have revised and added sheets -- available through our Free Downloads page -- to help you plan what you want to do:

 To own a truck costing $100,000 in five years, divide out the cost annually and then monthly or even weekly: